nsinghal12/web-learnings/2018/09-sep/react-google-calendar.md

 we now just need to invoke the Google Calendar API when needed (post user-sign-in event).

-Let's add a convenience method to our `Utils.js` file to create a new event whenever we have the need to schedule one:

-The following value-object class `Meeting` can be used to send our new event information:
+The following value-object class `MeetingInfo` can be used to send our new event information:

 ```js